Alexander Gomelsky: Post coaching career

-In his later years, Gomelsky was the president of the Russian Basketball Federation from 1991-1992.
+In his later years, Gomelsky was the president of the Russian Basketball Federation from 1991 to 1992.
 In December 1997, he became president of the CSKA Moscow.
 In 1995, he was inducted into the Naismith Memorial Basketball Hall of Fame.
 In 2007, he was enshrined into the FIBA Hall of Fame.
 In 2008, he was named one of the 50 Greatest EuroLeague Contributors.

 The EuroLeague's annual Alexander Gomelsky EuroLeague Coach of the Year award is named after him, and so is Alexander Gomelsky Universal Sports Hall CSKA.

 Every year the Gomelsky Cup is organized by CSKA in honor of its legendary coach.

 Personal life

 The Gomelsky family has been a driving force behind development of the Soviet/Russian basketball.
 Gomelsky's younger brother, Evgeny, is also a well-known basketball coach, and his son, Vladimir, also worked as a basketball player and coach.
 His son Gomelsky [Alexandre] ran a sports association school in his father name, leading to several female Olympic basketball players.
 He was survived by his four sons and four grandchildren.
 His wife Tatiana, also a basketball player and coach, died from cancer.